segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/page.md

 ### <a name="page.url"></a>page.url
 ------
-`page.url` contains the full url of the page.
-You do not need to declare and fill in this variable as it is done automatically by the SegmentStream library.
+`page.url` contains the full url of the page.SegmentStream library.

+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 ### <a name="page.hash"></a>page.hash
 ------
 `page.hash` contains the url part after the # character.
 For example, for the URL http://website.com/wommen/dresses/mini/?sortBy=price#black `page.hash` is set to "#black".

-You do not need to declare and fill in this variable as it is done automatically by the SegmentStream library.
+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 ### <a name="page.path"></a>page.path
 ------
 `page.path` contains the url part between the first and last slash after the domain.
 For example, for the URL http://website.com/wommen/dresses/mini/?sortBy=price#black `page.path` takes the value of "/women/dresses/mini/".

-You do not need to declare and fill in this variable as it is done automatically by the SegmentStream library.
+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 ### <a name="page.queryString"></a>page.queryString
 ------
 `page.queryString` contains the url part with GET parameters.
 For example, for the URL http://website.com/wommen/dresses/mini/?sortBy=price#black `page.queryString` takes the value of "?SortBy=price".

-You do not need to declare and fill in this variable as it is done automatically by the SegmentStream library.
+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 ### <a name="page.referrer"></a>page.referrer
 ------
 `page.referrer` contains the url of the previous page.
 The page from which the link or redirect to the current page occurred.
 The value corresponds to the content of the global js-variable `document.referrer`.

-You do not need to declare and fill in this variable as it is done automatically by the SegmentStream library.
+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 ### <a name="page.title"></a>page.title
 ------
 `page.title` contains the value of the meta tag <title>Page title</title>.

-You do not need to declare and fill in this variable as it is done automatically by the SegmentStream library.
+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.